bjhardcastle/addExportFigToolbar/README.md

 # addExportFigToolbar
-Add a toolbar to Matlab figures with shortcuts for quick exporting

-Sometimes you just want a simple way to quickly export a figure 'the right way'.
+Sometimes you just want to quickly export a figure "the right way".

-This function adds a toolbar with a few buttons which can be assigned to your current export methods of choice.
+This function adds a toolbar with a few buttons which can be assigned to your current export settings of choice.
 >![screenshot.png](screenshot.png)